 - Short-term instruments for cash flow management

-The dividing line between long-term and short term debt is 365 days (one year).
-So all all of the short-term instruments that the Irish government issues has a maximum life of 364 days.
+The dividing line between long-term and short-term debt is 365 days (one year).
+All short-term instruments that the Irish government issues have a maximum life of 364 days.

 The Irish government issues three types of bonds: